9dev/django-embed9/README.rst

 django-embed9
 *************

 ``django-embed9`` allows you to create widgets from your model objects and embed them on external websites.
-You only define how it should look like, the rest it done for you.

 Requirements
 ============